R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 If you have any questions about the code please reach out via GitHub issues, DMs, or pinging `@Gecko` on the Northstar Discord.

+A lot of code was written in the process of learning Rust and Vue/Typescript so it might not always follow best practices.
+If you notice ways to improve it, please feel encouraged to open a PR with the change or open an issue pointing out potential points for improvement.

 ### Persistent store

 In regards to storing persistent data, FlightCore uses [`tauri-plugin-store`](https://github.com/tauri-apps/tauri-plugin-store).
 It's a key-value store accessed in frontend to load and store small amounts of data.